 - Your environment includes SharePoint Online.
 Best practice is to deploy VisualSP via custom action using our Installation Wizard or PowerShell script.
 The benefit of deploying as a custom action is your users will see the VisualSP Help tab without the need for a browser extension.

-- Your environment includes other Office 365 apps such as OneDrive, Outlook, Office Online, etc. Deploy our browser extension via GPO.
-The only way to see the VisualSP Help tab in all Office 365 apps is with a browser extension.
+- Your environment includes other Microsoft 365 apps such as OneDrive, Outlook, Word Online, OneDrive, etc. Deploy our browser extension via GPO.
+The only way to see the VisualSP Help tab in all Microsoft 365 apps is with a browser extension.
 The browser extension also works seamlessly with SharePoint Online sites that have our application deployed via a custom action so it is okay to use both methods.

 - You need to make the VisualSP install part of an existing build process.
 Automatically deploy VisualSP to new sites by adding our PowerShell script to your build process.